Last edited on

 Eligible patients must:

-• hold a valid MCP card,
+• Hold a valid MCP card;

-• be referred for IVF services by the Newfoundland and Labrador Fertility Services (NLFS) clinic to an IVF clinic, of the individuals choice, within Canada,
+• Be referred for IVF services by the Newfoundland and Labrador Fertility Services (NLFS) clinic to an IVF clinic, of the individuals choice, within Canada;

-• be followed by NLFS for the duration of a pregnancy achieved through IVF; and
+• Be followed by NLFS for the duration of a pregnancy achieved through IVF; and,

-• not have previously received a provincial subsidy for more than three cycles of IVF services.
+• Not have previously received a provincial subsidy for more than three cycles of IVF services.

 Since there are no fertility clinics offering IVF in the province, patients can only receive IVF treatments for the first 5 weeks at a fertility clinic in Newfoundland and Labrador before they will need to travel to another province for the transfer in the final week.

 According to Planned Parenthood, IVF treatment in the province costs between $12,250 and $17,750.
 On top of this, travel and accommodations for the final week of treatment create an additional cost.
 Donor eggs/sperm may also cost more, if needed, in the province where you complete the transfer.
+Keep in mind, this was last updated in 2020, so prices may be outdated.

 New Brunswick